 However, when you’re first getting started with

 scikit-learn, you’ll see that the amount of algorithms that the library contains is pretty vast and that you might still want additional help when you’re assessing your data set.
 That’s why this

 scikit-learn machine learning map will come in handy.

 Note that this map does require you to have some knowledge about the algorithms that are included in the

 scikit-learn library.
-This, by the way, also holds some truth for taking this next step in your project: if you have no idea what is possible, it will be very hard to decide on what your use case will be for the data.
+This, by the way, also holds some truth for taking this next step in your project: if you have no idea what is possible, it will be tough to decide on what your use case will be for the data.

 As your use case was one for clustering, you can follow the path on the map towards “KMeans”.
 You’ll see the use case that you have just thought about requires you to have more than 50 samples (“check!”), to have labeled data (“check!”), to know the number of categories that you want to predict (“check!”) and to have less than 10K samples (“check!”).